jlangch/venice/doc/readme/ext-shell.md

 ## kill

 Requests the process to be killed.
-Returns true if the process is killed and false if the process stays alive.
-Returns nil if the process does not exist.
-Accepts a process PID or a process handle (:java.lang.ProcessHandle).
+Returns _true_ if the process is killed and _false_ if the process stays alive.
+Returns _nil_ if the process does not exist.
+Accepts a PID or a process handle (:java.lang.ProcessHandle).

 _Note: Requires Java 9+_